JerLai/CSCC01-Project/README.md

 10/30/2018  Added s3 planning docs.
 Focusing on completing and releasing us2/us3 by end of s3.
 Midterms, projects, etc slowing progress.
 11/05/2018  Released us2.
 Us3 almost complete.
 Added s3 report and burndown charts.
 11/07/2018  Completed planning for sprint4.
+11/08/2018  Code Review documented and pushed in deliverable4 folder.
+Video too large, working on solution.
+11/08/2018  Re-ordered US in Product Backlog as per discussion with Client (reasons detailed in Product_Backlog_3 in product_backlog folder).
+Planning for S4 adjusted accordingly.